Oracle Corporation (ORCL) Stock Analysis — Price Target, Hold Rating & DCF Valuation (2026)

 Is ORCL a buy, hold, or sell?

 ORCL carries a valuation grade of Hold.
-The trailing P/E of 31.4 sits broadly in line with the Technology sector median of 32.0x.
-Our discounted cash flow model produces an intrinsic range of $137–$346 — implying a +38% margin of safety at the current price of $175.06.
+The trailing P/E of 40.5 sits 26% above the Technology sector median of 32.0x — a premium that demands sustained earnings delivery.
+Our discounted cash flow model produces an intrinsic range of $138–$347 — implying a +7% margin of safety at the current price of $225.78.
 The width of the DCF range reflects genuine uncertainty in the terminal growth rate assumption: the correct framework is a probability-weighted distribution over scenarios, not a single point estimate.
 See the DCF valuation framework for full methodology.

-The company has beaten estimates in 75% of recent quarters.
+With a 9% beat rate on recent quarters, earnings predictability has been mixed.
 The most recent quarter delivered a 5.7% earnings surprise.
 Analyst estimate revisions are trending upward.

 What are ORCL's key risk factors?

-At 0.38, the put/call ratio skews bullish, with call buyers dominating recent flow.
-Implied and realized volatility are roughly aligned at 61.3% and 62.9% respectively.
-Insiders have been net sellers to the tune of $1713.5M recently.
+At 0.60, the put/call ratio skews bullish, with call buyers dominating recent flow.
+Implied volatility of 65.5% exceeds realized volatility of 56.9% by 9 points, suggesting options are pricing in elevated risk.
+Insiders have been net sellers to the tune of $1709.5M recently.
 While routine dispositions are common, the magnitude bears watching.
-Short interest is low at 1.6% of float, suggesting limited bearish conviction.
+Short interest is low at 2.1% of float, suggesting limited bearish conviction.

 How does ORCL fit in a diversified portfolio?